 This complete small basic worm-farm can be purchased for R300 from Reko Hilton in the Midlands of South Africa.
 Find it on Facebook.

-It comes with a 100 worms.
+It comes with 200 worms.
 You should never have to buy any again; cared for properly they will double in number every month.

 Do you know the story of the Persian emperor who offered a nave a gift of rice?
 One grain on the first square of a chessboard, two placed on the second and four on the third; and so on.
-Or he could choose 64 bags.
+Or he could have chosen 64 bags and bankrupted his lord.
 It's all about the power of exponential growth.
-Ask your high-school child how many months it will take you to reach a million worms!
+Ask your high-school child how many months it will take you to reach a million worms.